Feeling overwhelmed: 9 tips for dealing with stress

 You might need to try a few adaptogens to find what works well for you, but it can be an effective way to promote overall relaxation.

-9. Practice mindfulness and meditate (in your own way)
+9. Practise mindfulness and meditate (in your own way)

 Being mindful in the moment is one of the best ways not to feel overwhelmed.
 Why?
 Because you are not thinking about what you need to do an hour from now, a day from now or even a week or month from now.
 Another way to describe mindfulness is ‘focused awareness.’